 - Stimulate all delegates to think about aspects of their teaching practice and share their reflections with others in a collaborative learning environment.

 One of the absolute highlights of the first unconference was eating together and socialising as a group.
-Whilst we can’t promise an Alpine backdrop wherever you are attending from, we will arrange a virtual social event on the Monday night after the first day of the unconference that will be open to everyone to join.
+Whilst we can’t promise an Alpine backdrop wherever you are attending from, on the Monday night (UTC) you will be able to join one of our three virtual social events linked to our arts in physiotherapy education stream.

 In line with our principle that everything that we do as In Beta is free and open to everyone, there is no cost to participate in the unconference.